 We started by learning how to use utility classes, which are shortcuts that make styling easier.
 They help us with things like spacing, typography, and making our designs responsive on different devices, then we created a card with an image, to see how these utility classes work together.

 By completing this chapter, you now have a good foundation in Tailwind CSS.
-You can use utility classes to make your web designs look amazing, and even create more pages of your portfolio.
+You can use utility classes to make your web designs look amazing and even create more pages for your portfolio.

 Remember to keep practising and experimenting with Tailwind CSS.
 The more you work with it, the better you'll become.
 We hope you enjoyed this tutorial series and wish you lots of success in your web development journey.